Jobspeaker/jobspeaker-chapi-wallet-docs/README.md

 ## Usage

 ### Credential Management & Login
 To start the wallet demo, you need to first authorize the application to manage Verifiable Credentials for you.
 Visit the [live demo](https://wallet-worker-67guwtpfwq-uw.a.run.app/) and make sure you have popups enabled.
 A popup window will request permission to manage credentials.
 Afterwards, click on Login.
-You will be logged in as a test user called GaryLewis, and a unique DID will be generated for that wallet (stored in Web Local Storage).
+You will be logged in as a test user called GaryLewis, and a unique DID will be generated for that wallet (stored in Web Local Storage). :warning: Note that at any point you can click the `Reset and Logout` button located on the bottom right corner of the screen to reset the entire process.

 ### Issuer Flow